oscarbenjamin/scicomp/notes/settingup.md

   and know how to switch between them.
 * You understand the notation used in showing the terminal sessions above.

-If so then we're ready to move into the basics of Python the language!
+If so then we're ready to move into the [basics of Python the language...](basics.html)